devalab/MO-MEMES/README.md

 #### Quick Start
    - `ExactMEMES` provides implementation for ExactMEMES framework.
 See `ExactMEMES/README.md` for more details.
-   - `DeepMEMES` provides implementation for DeepMEMES framework.
-See `DeepMEMES/README.md` for more details.
    - `DistributedDeepMEMES` provides distributed implementation for DeepMEMES framework for arbitrarily large datasets.(To be added)
 #### Authors:
   - Sarvesh Mehta